jonathanyu1/shopping-cart/README.md

 # What I learned: #

-* How to use BrowseRouter, Switch, Route and Link to setup multi-route react projects
+* How to use HashRouter, Switch, Route and Link to setup multi-route react projects

 * How to setup and pass props and states between routes